lxqt/lximage-qt/README.md

 ### Compiling source code

-Runtime dependencies are qtx11extras and [libfm-qt](https://github.com/lxqt/libfm-qt)
+Runtime dependencies are qtx11extras and [libfm-qt](https://github.com/lxqt/libfm-qt).
-(LXImage-Qt used to depend on [PCManFM-Qt](https://github.com/lxqt/pcmanfm-qt) but the relevant code belongs to what was outsourced in libfm-qt).
-Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.
+Additional build dependencies are CMake, [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools) and optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.